This article was originally published on August 15, 2019, updated September 23, 2022

 Like every business on the Internet, your B2B eCommerce initiative cannot function without an online marketing strategy.
 Given that as much as 57% of B2B buyers, according to Statista, are willing to access product information and make a purchase online, marketing now plays a primary role in driving up B2B eCommerce conversion numbers.

 - Personalization – Starts with B2B catalog management capabilities that allow sellers to customize product catalogs to specific corporations, divisions, business units, and even individual buyers or customers.
-Personalization also includes distributing unique content and product recommendations via email marketing, offering extended loyalty program privileges, etc.
+Personalization also includes distributing unique content and product recommendations via email marketing and social media channels, offering extended loyalty program privileges, etc.

-- Continuous feedback analysis – A crucial part of ABM and overall B2B eCommerce marketing strategy.
-The goal is to put your main effort into enhancements requested by your existing clients and eliminate any bottlenecks in their online buying process.
-Collecting such feedback may be orchestrated via email marketing or other means.
+- Continuous customer feedback analysis – A crucial part of ABM and overall B2B online marketing strategy for eCommerce.
+The goal is to put your main effort into enhancements requested by your existing clients and eliminate any bottlenecks and pain points in their online buying process.
+Collecting customer feedback may be orchestrated via email marketing, pop-up surveys on landing pages, or other means.

-- Customer retention – Making your visitors buy the second time takes an ingenious combination of proactive marketing activities, smooth omni-channel customer experience, and continuous optimization of your B2B eCommerce web store.
+- Customer retention – Making your visitors buy the second time takes an ingenious combination of proactive marketing activities, a smooth buyer’s journey, and continuous optimization of your B2B eCommerce web store.

 Other key inbound marketing activities for your B2B eCommerce marketing strategy:

-- Blog – A great way to boost your website rankings in Google and increase your brand awareness.
-Blogging helps you generate leads, run effective email marketing campaigns, and, according to numerous research data, drive one of the best ROI among other marketing techniques.
+- Blog – A great way to boost your website rankings in Google and increase your brand awareness with your target audience.
+Blogging helps you generate leads, improve your website’s visibility, run effective email marketing campaigns, and, according to numerous research data, drive one of the best ROI among other marketing techniques.

-- PPC – A flexible tool to utilize alongside your content activities and improve the effectiveness of your inbound efforts.
-It is widely utilized by all companies doing business online, so should be a good choice for your B2B marketing mix.
+- PPC – Paid ads are a flexible tool to utilize alongside your content activities and improve the effectiveness of your inbound efforts.
+It is widely utilized by all other businesses selling online, so should be a good choice for your B2B marketing mix.

 - Premium content – Whitepapers, webinars, podcasts, presentations, etc. available for subscribed customers.
-It is considered to be the best lead generation tool in inbound marketing and also have a strong impact on promoting your brand, running ABM activities, and building customer loyalty.
-Consider also that in some cases SEO content may give better results through the sheer volume of new traffic, in which case premium content may be repurposed for SEO pillar pages and high-ranking long-reads.
+It is considered to be a powerful tool in inbound marketing and also has a strong impact on promoting your brand, running ABM activities, and building customer loyalty.
+Consider also that in some cases, search engine optimization content may give better results through the sheer volume of new traffic, in which case premium content may be repurposed for SEO pillar pages and high-ranking long-reads.

 - Content upgrades – A low-hanging fruit tactic for boosting SEO.
-Reviving your old blog posts takes much less effort but can be just enough to secure your spot on the first page in Google by the target keyword.
+Reviving your old blog posts and landing pages takes much less effort but can be just enough to secure your spot on the first page in a search engine by the target keyword.

 To learn more about how you could implement downloadable content in your B2B eCommerce website, read our Product Information Attachments feature post.